73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 Whether it’s a warm greeting, ordering a meal, or expressing gratitude, basic phrases in Swahili not only open doors to easier communication, but also show respect and will help you to understand warm-hearted African people, and their culture in a different way.

-Before traveling to Kenya, Tanzania or Uganda, learn Swahili language words that will help you to navigate through this movie-like African landscapes.
-How to say Hello in Kenyan language and how to say thank you in Tanzanian language.
-Common Swahili phrases for directions, Zanzibar phrases for ordering food, and checking in a hotel.
+Before traveling to Kenya, Tanzania or Uganda, learn Swahili language words that will help you to navigate through this movie-like African landscape.
+How to say Hello in the Kenyan language and how to say thank you in the Tanzanian language.
+Common Swahili travel phrases for directions, Zanzibar phrases for ordering food, and checking in a hotel.

-Which of these useful Swahili phrases have you managed to memorize so far?
+Which of these useful Swahili travel phrases have you managed to memorize so far?

 Safari Salama,